What is the Proper Business Letter Format?

 - 5” x 11” size paper

 - Plain white background

-Thank you for reading this guide on how to have the proper business letter format.
+Thank you for reading this guide on how to use the proper business letter format.
 CFI is a global provider of online education and offers the Financial Modeling & Valuation Analyst (FMVA)TM certification for financial analysts.